 Mackenzie District Council leases several properties held for future strategic purposes under operating leases.
 One lease is noncancellable and expires in August 2016.
-The lease has since been renewed with the rental being reviewed and the term of the lease being extended until 30 December 2017.
 The Lake Alexandra leases run for thirty three years.
 The future aggregate minimum lease payments to be collected under non-cancellable operating leases are as follows: